giles200619/viola/README.md

 ### Quick start:
 We provide both RGBD and posed-RGB sample data.
 Download and unzip `viola_sample_data.zip`.<br />
 #### To run posed-RGB sample data: <br />
-This script provides a minimal but faster example to test VioLA on posed-RGB data captured with ARCore.
-Note that this example does not estimate semantic point cloud but only align video scans to LiDAR map.
+This script provides a minimal but faster example to test VioLA on RGB sequences tagged with ARCore poses.
+Note that this example does not estimate semantic point cloud but only aligns video scans to the LiDAR map.
 The gravity direction is estimated with ARCore API. <br />
 First modify the paths in `match_simplerecon.sh`:<br />
 ```
-datapath=<path to viola_sample_data/posed_rgb/>
+datapath=<path/to/viola_sample_data/posed_rgb/>
 scene_name=arcore-dataset-2023-10-27-18-46-17
-lidarpath=<path to viola_sample_data/posed_rgb/office.ply>
+lidarpath=<path/to/viola_sample_data/posed_rgb/office.ply>
 ```
 Then run:<br />
 ```